KennethAtchon/Loctelli/WEBSITE_BUILDER_CHECKLIST.md

 - [ ] Update `tailwind.config.ts` if needed
 - [ ] Update `tsconfig.json` if needed
 - [ ] Update `.env.local` with website-builder specific variables
+- [x] Add website-builder service to `docker-compose.yml`
+- [x] Configure website-builder to run on port 3001
+- [x] Ensure Dockerfile exists and is properly configured

 ---